How to escape atypical regions in the symmetric binary perceptron: a journey through connected-solutions states: Introduction

 \paragraph{Solutions chain formalism:} We define a formalism that allows to study connected solutions of the SBP.
 It consists in building sequentially a chain of solutions $\{{\bf x}_j\}_{j\in[\![1,t]\!]}$, the starting configuration ${\bf x}_0$ being a solution we plant.
 Each "link" ${\bf x}_j$ is a solution with threshold $\kappa_j$ and built following the same pattern: having determined the chain from ${\bf x}_{0}$ to ${\bf x}_{j-1}$, we pick ${\bf x}_{j}$ by sampling a local entropy measure biased around ${\bf x}_{j-1}$.
 In practice the local entropy probes a subset of $S(\underline{\xi},\kappa_j)$ for which we have the additional constraint ${\bf x}_j\cdot {\bf x}_{j-1}/N=m_{j,j-1}$.
 This additional constraint is the reason why we call this approach a "chain formalism" as the set of solutions $\{{\bf x}_j\}_{j\in[\![1,t]\!]}$ verifies for any consecutive "links" ${\bf x}_j\cdot {\bf x}_{j-1}/N=m_{j,j-1}$.

 In the general case, evaluating the local entropy via replica computation is involving as any replica $Ansatz$ can be considered a priori.
-However, when taking the limit $m_{j,j-1}\rightarrow 1$ it can be shown that an $annealed$ evaluation of the entropy becomes exact.
+However, when taking the limit $m_{j,j-1}\rightarrow 1$ it can be shown that an $annealed$ evaluation of the entropy becomes exact (the interested reader can find a detailed explanation about this result in App.~\ref{app: proving annealed general}).
 This simplification is yet not sufficient for our computation to be numerically tractable.
 Indeed, it also requires to evaluate the entire correlation function $m_{j,j'}={\bf x}_{j}\cdot{\bf x}_{j'}/N$ for all $j$ and $j'$.
 This task, close from dynamical mean-field theory computation ~\cite{PhysRevA.8.423,PhysRevLett.47.359,PhysRevLett.71.173}, is know to be difficult.

 \paragraph{The no-memory $Ansatz$:} In a first attempt to determine chains of solutions in the SBP, we start by focusing on so-called no-memory chains.
 It consists in supposing that a "link" solution ${\bf x}_j$ correlates non-trivially only with its neighbors ${\bf x}_{j-1}$ and ${\bf x}_{j+1}$.
 A direct consequence of this simplification is the solutions chain becoming Markovian.
 It allows to study analytically the chain and the evolution of its local entropy as the number of "links" is increased.
 For fixed $\alpha$ and fixed overlap (${\bf x}_{j}\cdot{\bf x}_{j-1}/N=m$ for all j) we identify a critical threshold $\kappa^\alpha_{\rm no-mem.\, state}\sim\sqrt{-\log(1-m)}$ above which no-memory chains can be of infinite size and consequently be delocalized, i.e. $\lim_{t\rightarrow+\infty}{\bf x}_{t}\cdot{\bf x}_{0}/N=0$.